xythobuz/sovereign/README.md

 ----------------

 1. A VPS (or bare-metal server if you wanna ball hard).
 My VPS is hosted at [Linode](http://www.linode.com/?r=45405878277aa04ee1f1d21394285da6b43f963b).
 You’ll probably want at least 512 MB of RAM between Apache, Solr, and PostgreSQL.
 Mine has 1024.
-2. [64-bit Debian 8.3](http://www.debian.org/) or an equivalent Linux distribution.
+2. [64-bit Debian 9](http://www.debian.org/).
 (You can use whatever distro you want, but deviating from Debian will require more tweaks to the playbooks.
 See Ansible’s different [packaging](http://docs.ansible.com/ansible/list_of_packaging_modules.html) modules.)

 You do not need to acquire an SSL certificate.
 The SSL certificates you need will be obtained from [Let's Encrypt](https://letsencrypt.org/) automatically when you deploy your server.